Testing for practically significant dependencies in high dimensions via bootstrapping maxima of U-statistics: Finite sample properties

 \subsection{Test statistics involving $|U_{ij}|$}

-In this section we investigate the bootstrap test \eqref{boottestabs} that uses the absolute value $|U_{ij}|$ instead of $U_{ij}^2$ in the defintion of the test statistic (see Remark \ref{nv}(b)).
+In order to improve the approximation of the nominal level we investigate in this section the bootstrap test \eqref{boottestabs} that uses the absolute value $|U_{ij}|$ instead of $U_{ij}^2$ in the definition of the test statistic (see Remark \ref{nv}(b)).
 For the sake of comparison we consider the same scenarios as in Section \ref{sec41} and study the properties of the test for the hypotheses \eqref{hd1b} with $\Delta=0.1$.
 The empirical type I error rates are shown in Table \ref{tab2} and we observe that the test \eqref{boottestabs} keeps the nominal level in all cases under consideration (in particular also in the ``worst case'' scenario \eqref{hd27}, where all (pairwise) Kendall's taus satisfy $\tau_{ij}=0.1$, and the data is heavy tailed).
 Again we observe in the two other scenarios \eqref{hd28a} and \eqref{hd28} a smaller type I error rate than for the scenario \eqref{hd27}, which agrees with our theoretical findings in Section \ref{sec2} and \ref{sec3}.
+In scenario M1 the empirical rejection probabilities are still smaller than the nominal level $\alpha=0.1$ predicted by the theory (at least asymptotically).
+We conjecture that this is a common phenomenon of tests for hypotheses of this type using the bootstrap in high dimension.
+For example, we have conducted a small simulation study for testing the one-sided hypotheses $H_0^+$ in \eqref{rev1} using the statistic $T_n^+$ in \eqref{rev2} and the Gaussian multiplier bootstrap proposed in \cite{UApprox}.
+In setting M1 with a normal distribution and $(n,p)=(50,200) $, $(n,p)=(50,400) $, $(n,p)=(100,200) $ and $(n,p)=(100,400) $ we obtained the empirical level $1.5\%$, $0.4\%$, $6.1\%$ and $3.2\%$, respectively.
+These results are very similar to the results in Table \ref{tab2} for the test test \eqref{boottestabs}.

 In Figure \ref{fig:3} we display the empirical rejection probabilities as a function of Kendall's $\tau=\frac{2}{\pi}\arcsin{\rho}$ where the sample size and dimension are given by $(n,p)=(50,100)$ and $(n,p)=(100,100)$.
 We consider again the covariance structures \eqref{hd27} - \eqref{hd28} and a multivariate normal and $t_3$-distribution.